Epithelioid sarcoma: Tyrosine kinase inhibitors

-Tyrosine kinase inhibitors (such as sunitinib, pazopanib, and dasatinib) have shown some effect against several cancer types, most notably Imatinib-mesylate in gastrointestinal stromal tumors (GISTs).
+Tyrosine kinase inhibitors (such as sunitinib, pazopanib, and dasatinib) have shown some effect against several cancer types, one example among sarcomas being Imatinib in gastrointestinal stromal tumors (GISTs).
 Tyrosine kinase (a subclass of protein kinases) is an enzyme that transfers a phosphate group from an ATP molecule to a protein in a cell.
-It functions as an “on” or “off” switch for many cellular functions, including signaling within the cell, and cell division.
+It functions as an "on" or "off" switch for many cellular functions, including signaling within the cell, and cell division.

-Tyrosine kinases can contain mutations that cause them to become constitutively active, or stuck in the “on” position, resulting in unregulated cell division (a hallmark of cancer).
+Tyrosine kinases can contain mutations that cause them to become constitutively active, or stuck in the "on" position, resulting in unregulated cell division (a hallmark of cancer).
 Tyrosine kinase Inhibitors block the action of these enzymes.
 Tyrosine kinase inhibitors have been shown to inhibit the VEGF, EGFR, and MET, pathways that are frequently over-expressed in epithelioid sarcoma.
-They also can be used against the c-KIT and JAK-STAT signaling pathways, which are involved in many cancers and may be involved in epithelioid sarcoma.
+They also can be used against the KIT and JAK-STAT signaling pathways, which are involved in many cancers and may be involved in epithelioid sarcoma.
 Temsirolimus is a tyrosine kinase inhibitor that blocks the effects of the mTOR protein and inhibits the mTOR pathway.
 Because of crosstalk between cell signaling pathways, it has been shown that, while interfering with the mTOR pathway alone produces only limited results in halting tumorigenesis, inhibiting both the mTOR and the EGFR pathways concurrently shows an increased effect.

 SINE

-Selective inhibitors of nuclear export (SINE) compounds, such as selinexor and CBS9106, are being investigated in several sarcomas and have recently shown promising results across a broad spectrum of both hematological malignancies and solid tumors.
-These compounds work by blocking the export of tumor suppressor genes from the cell's nucleus to the cell's cytoplasm, where they are rendered nonfunctional.
-Exportin 1 (a.k.a.
-XPO1 or CRM1) is a nuclear export protein responsible for the export of over 200 proteins, including the vast majority of tumor suppressor proteins.
-For tumor suppressor genes to carry out their normal function (appropriately initiating apoptosis), they must be located in the nucleus of the cell.
-Many cancer cells have been shown to express high levels of exportin1, resulting in the increased export of tumor suppressor proteins out of the nucleus and therefore counteracting the natural apoptic processes that protect the body from cancer.
-SINE compounds prevent the transport of these tumor suppressor proteins out of the nucleus, allowing them to function normally and encourage apoptosis.
-Recently, researchers have observed a synergistic effect when using SINE compounds in combination with traditional chemotherapies (such as doxorubicin).
-It has been demonstrated that a loss of INI1 expression can result in the “unmasking” of a nuclear export signal, resulting in the transport of tumor suppressor proteins out of the nucleus of the cell, thus favoring tumorigenesis.
-It is therefore reasonable to suspect that a SINE inhibitor would show efficacy against epithelioid sarcoma, as the disease is characterized by a loss of INI1 function.
+Selective inhibitors of nuclear export (SINE) compounds, such as selinexor and CBS9106, are being investigated in several sarcomas and have shown promising results in both hematological malignancies and solid tumors.
+However, a randomized trial of selinexor in liposarcoma, a distant cousin of epithelioid sarcoma, was negative.
+Selinexor does have approval for other cancer diagnoses.